SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/systems/genepool/getting-started.md

 By ssh'ing to denovo.nersc.gov, you will access one of the two denovo login nodes.
-The Denovo system is dedicated solely to JGI use, and will generally be the most common choice of system until its' decommission in 2018.
-Cori is a much larger cluster, with 12 login nodes, but has a very little bioinformatics software available as modules.
+The Denovo system is dedicated solely to JGI use, and will generally be the most common choice of system until its decommission in 2019.
+Cori is a much larger cluster, with 12 login nodes, but has very little bioinformatics software available as modules.

 These login nodes are situated behind a load balancer, so you may